Lewes Transit Center: Services

 There are four local bus routes that connect the Lewes Transit Center to the Delaware Beaches and Sussex County.
 Three of the local routes operate year-round, with expanded service from May to September as part of DART First State's Beach Bus service, while the fourth local route operates seasonally from May to September as part of the Beach Bus service.
 The Route 201 bus provides year-round service from the Lewes Transit Center to the Tanger Outlets and the boardwalk in Rehoboth Beach.
-The Route 203 bus operates seasonally from the transit center to the Tanger Outlets and Dewey Beach.
-The Route 204 bus provides year-round service from the Lewes Transit Center to Lewes and the Cape May–Lewes Ferry terminal.
+The Route 204 bus provides year-round service from the Lewes Transit Center to Lewes and the Cape May–Lewes Ferry terminal and south to Rehoboth Beach.
 The Route 206 bus operates year-round, providing service from the transit center to Georgetown.
+The Route 208 bus operates seasonally from the transit center to Rehoboth Beach, Dewey Beach, Bethany Beach, Fenwick Island, and Ocean City, Maryland.
 There are also two inter-county bus routes that provides service to the Lewes Transit Center from other parts of Delaware.
-The Route 305 "Beach Connection" provides seasonal service on weekends and holidays from May to September to the transit center from Wilmington, the Christiana Mall, Middletown, and Dover, with service continuing to Rehoboth Beach.
+The Route 305 "Beach Connection" provides seasonal service on weekends and holidays from May to September to the transit center from Wilmington, the Christiana Mall, Middletown, and Dover.
 The Route 307 bus provides year-round service from the Lewes Transit Center to Milford and Dover.